 Who pays more?
 Grubhub vs DoorDash driver pay

 While drivers for both of these delivery services average a similar amount per hour, the pay range for DoorDash drivers is $15-$25/hour compared to Grubhub drivers at a range of $12-$13/hour.
 The difference makes it realistic for DoorDash drivers to make $100/day.

 Like Grubhub, DoorDash drivers aren’t paid a flat hourly rate so don’t think some of those drivers are consistently earning $15/hour.
 It’s more about the kinds of orders customers place in the app.

-DoorDash also gives their drivers more chances to increase their earnings through promotions like Peak Pay (higher pay when driving during busier times) and Challenges (incentives for completing a certain number of orders in a set amount of time).
+DoorDash also gives its drivers more chances to increase their earnings through promotions like Peak Pay (higher pay when driving during busier times) and Challenges (incentives for completing a certain number of orders in a set amount of time).

 The reality is that you can drive for both DoorDash and Grubhub.
-This is what a lot of drivers do, and it increases your chances of making more because you can look at both apps and find the highest paying orders.
+This is what a lot of drivers do, and it increases your chances of making more because you can look at both apps and find the highest-paying orders.